Telkom Media: Attempted sale of Telkom stake

 In March 2008 Telkom said it would reduce its funding by R2.2-billion as other investments, such as a mobile wireless network, provided a shorter period for return.

 In June 2008 Telkom said it intended to sell its (then 66 percent) stake in Telkom Media.
 By June it was said to have identified a buyer from among several interested parties and in November 2008 Telkom confirmed that negotiations were at an advanced stage.
 The interested party was rumoured to be a South African consortium funded out of China.

 In March 2009 the interested Chinese party was identified as the Shenzhen Media Group amid reports that negotiations had failed because Telkom sought compensation for its sunk investment in the business.

 Winding up and sale

 In late March 2009 Telkom said it had failed to find a buyer and intended closing down the company, having written down a R430-million shareholder loan to it.
 The total costs of the company were estimated to be R700-million.
 A shareholder meeting to approve the shut down was due to be held before the end of April 2009.

-However, in early May 2009 Telkom announced that it had sold its stake to Shenzen Media, without immediately releasing further details.
+However, in early May 2009 Telkom announced that it had sold its stake to Shenzhen Media, without immediately releasing further details.